Inverse Problems with Learned Forward Operators: Introduction

-Finally, let us shortly discuss related studies that are not covered in this chapter.
-The authors in \cite{arndt2023invertible} propose to learn forward operator (or its regularised inversion) based on invertible residual networks (ResNet), establishing a direct and invertable mapping between image and data space.
-Furthermore, there exists a growing body of literature on operator learning outside of the context of inverse problems primarily concerned with learning solution operators for PDEs, e.g.~\cite{li2020fourier, nelsen2021random, lu2021learning, bhattacharya2021model, korolev:2022, kovachki2023neural, dehoop:2023}.
-We note that such learned forward models can be employed in an inversion scheme for related parameter identification problems \cite{tanyu2023deep}, but this is outside the scope of this chapter.

-In this chapter we compare the two aforementioned approaches~\cite{asp-kor-sch-2020, lunz21}.
-We start with a discussion of data-driven \emph{regularisation by projection} in \cref{sec:reg-proj-top} and then move on, in \cref{sec:model-correction}, to the case where an approximate model is given and learning a correction of the approximation error is necessary.
+We start with a discussion of data-driven \textit{regularisation by projection} in \cref{sec:reg-proj-top}.
+Most of the material is taken from~\cite{asp-kor-sch-2020}, but we also add a new discussion of the connections to iterative reconstruction methods in \cref{sec:proj-note-numerics}.
+Then we move on, in \cref{sec:model-correction}, to the case where an approximate model is used alongside with a learned correction.
 We discuss implicit and explicit corrections and draw connections to the previous section on regularisation by projection.
-We then present numerical experiments with the discussed approaches in \cref{sec:PAT} for the example of limited-view photoacoustic tomography.
+Then we present numerical experiments with these approaches in \cref{sec:PAT} for the problem of limited-view photoacoustic tomography.
+We briefly present ongoing work on optimisation on learned manifolds in \cref{sec:training-trajectory} and discuss possible directions for future research in \cref{sec:conclusions}.

 We also identify a common theme: it turns out that in order to obtain good reconstructions, both methods require (or at least benefit from) training data not only for the forward operator but also for its adjoint.